 Upper Division Courses Junior- and senior-level courses, numbered 300–499, which generally have prerequisites.

 General Education designation (e.g., DA) indicates that the course meets a General Education Core requirement.
 See the key in the right column for designations.
 Courses that meet the Focus requirement are not designated in the Catalog.
-Focus‑designations are in the Check Class Availability.
+Focus‑designations are in the Class Availability website.